Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Extensions

-\paragraph{Extension to other models of computation} The proposed implementations assume a fixed number of processes that can participate in the computation.
+The proposed implementations assume a fixed number of processes that can participate in the computation.
 The implementations can however be adapted to shared memory models with an unbounded number of processes, i.e., where there is no prior knowledge on the number of processes that participate.
 We only have to use the wait-free snapshot implementation in~\cite{GMT01} for this kind of models.

-Due to the shared memory simulation algorithm in~\cite{ABD95}, the same strong verifiability results hold for fully asynchronous message-passing systems where less than half processes can crash in any execution.
-The reason is simply that $\m{A}^*$ (Figure~\ref{figure-A-star}) and the verifier $\m{V}_\m{O}$ (Figure~\ref{fig-verifier-RV}) can be simulated in such message-passing systems.
+Due to the shared memory simulation algorithm in~\cite{ABD95}, all our algorithms, $\m{A}^*$, $\m{V}_\m{O}$, $\m{V}_{\m{O}, \m{A}}$ and $\m{D}_{\m{O}, \m{A}}$ can be simulated in asynchronous message-passing systems where less than half processes can crash in any execution.